 As always, I checked if I could find any mention of PageEnabled in the Windows.Management.service.dll.
 The first function in that file that contained the keyword PageEnabled was the: AutopilotGetSetting function.

-I guess I don’t need to explain this function as the name already tells you what it does.
-As shown below, by the looks of it, it does try to find the PageEnabled setting in the devicepreparation reg node.
+I guess I don’t need to explain this function, as the name already tells you what it does.
+As shown below, it does try to find the PageEnabled setting in the devicepreparation reg node.

 So, I guess we are on the right track?
-I guess it’s time to enter my credentials and find out what will happen.
-Will it explode in my face or am I going to be a lucky bastard?
+I think it’s time to enter my credentials and find out what will happen.
+Will it explode in my face, or am I going to be a lucky bastard?

 4. The New DevicePreparation Pages

-Before starting, I created the autopilotdeviceprephint value in the correct devicepreparation registry node.
-After creating the deviceprephint value and also after manually creating the DevicePreparation registry node and making sure the PageEnabled key was configured to 1, I entered my username and password.
+Before starting, I manually created the autopilotdeviceprephint value in the correct devicepreparation registry node.
+With that first key created, I also created the DevicePreparation registry node and ensured the PageEnabled key was configured to 1.
+Once those keys were created, I entered my username and password.
 I started watching if something changed with the Enrollment Status Page.
-Within a second or 2, the device started setting up my device.
+Within a second or two, the device started setting up my device.
 Nothing new here…

 A few seconds later, something magical happened! …..
 Drums, please!!!
 The New Autopilot Device Preparation page showed up.
 This page was indeed showing me the same things I noticed when taking a look at the corresponding JS files in the cloudexperiencehost folder

-At that point, it started the same steps as we would expect in the background, but it still showed the “installing management extension”.
+At that point, it started the same steps as expected in the background, but it still showed the “installing management extension”.
 Weird.. but then again, I am doing this all on my own, trying to figure out what makes it tick.

-I guess I can cross 1 thing off my list, trying to enable APV2.
+I can cross 1 thing off my list: trying to enable APV2.
 From there on I waited and hoped to start seeing more new Autopilot pages (even while I didn’t find anything that could indicate there was more to find)

 After waiting some time, I guess my dreams came true?

-As shown above, a nice ice cream cone showed up mentioning that it can’t continue setup because of a critical error.
-Of course, I could press skip device setup but that wouldn’t be fun, right?
+As shown above, a nice ice cream cone appeared, mentioning that it can’t continue setup because of a critical error.
+Of course, I could press skip device setup, but that wouldn’t be fun, right?

 I opened the shell-core event log to find out what the actual error was

 The event log is mentioning that the Agent installation is canceled, likely due to timeout.
 That’s weird?
-I had the idea that this MDMagent was nothing more (maybe it is or a different version…. but… ) than the Intune Management Extension (IME).
+I thought this MDMagent was nothing more (maybe it is or a different version…. but… ) than the Intune Management Extension (IME).
 In the first blog post of this series, I mentioned the mdmagentinstalled registry key.
 This key will be created if the mdmagent is successfully installed.

 So to be sure I wasn’t going crazy, I opened that specific registry node and checked if the mdmagentinstalled was set to 1.
 Uh okay as shown below, the whole key was missing

 That’s weird, right?
-In a normal situation (not a rudy enrolled autopilot device) when the SLDM Provider hint AKA AutopilotDevicePrephint is configured, the Intune Management extension would detect this key and use it to determine if the device is in APV2.
+In a normal situation (not a rudy enrolled autopilot device), when the SLDM Provider hint, AKA AutopilotDevicePrephint, is configured, the Intune Management extension detects this key and uses it to determine if the device is in APV2.

 From there on it will install the IME and would ask the devicepreparationprovidercommon.dll to configure the (MDM) provider ready hint value.